BtcAutoNode/BtcAutoNode/README.md

-# BtcAutoNode - Automated installation of a Bitcoin Full Node and useful Apps
+# BtcAutoNode - Easy Automated Installation of a Bitcoin Full Node and useful Apps via Scripts

 <br>